 The numbers in the table above are just examples.
 To make it clear what these numbers mean, let’s show them on a chart:

 In this chart, we see all possible transition options from our example.
 Everything starts with the start phase.
 From there, a third of users go to channel C2 and two-thirds go to C1.
-Further, half of users from channel C1 leave the funnel, and the other half goes to C2, then to C3.
+Furthermore, half of the users from channel C1 exit the funnel, while the other half proceed to C2, then to C3.
 Finally, 50% of the remaining users make a purchase.
 There are a few more options, but you understand the principle.

 Note that in our example, there are essentially only two paths to conversion, and both of them go through channel C2.